arched-dev/flask-scheema/docs/source/config_locations/global_method.rst

 .. code:: python

     class Config():
+        # the rate limit for `POST` requests across all endpoints in your API
         API_POST_RATE_LIMIT = "1 per minute"
+        # the rate limit for `GET` requests across all endpoints in your API
         API_GET_RATE_LIMIT = "2 per minute"
+        # the rate limit for `PUT` requests across all endpoints in your API
         API_PUT_RATE_LIMIT = "3 per minute"